shudgston/provisions/jenkins/README.md

 You can copy this directory to wherever you like to keep Vagrant files.

-With Ansible and Vagrant already installed, run the following command from this directory.
+With Ansible and Vagrant already installed, run the following commands from this directory.

 ```
+# Install a prepackaged jenkins role
+ansible-galaxy install geerlingguy.jenkins
 vagrant up
 ```